 As a general rule, you should avoid tap water in Cuba and stick to drinking bottled water.

 This includes mixed drinks made with tap water and beverages containing ice made from tap water (pro tip: when drinking water in Cuba at local restaurants, ask for your drinks without ice).

 Poor sanitation, old pipes, pollution, exposure to human waste, and pesticide run-off are all factors that impact water quality.
 Although drinking water in Cuba is treated with chlorine to kill bacteria, pollution is still a risk.

-Even water that is perfectly safe for the local population to drink may give you traveler’s diarrhea since your stomach is not used to the bacterial make-up of the water.
-According to the Center for Disease Control (CDC), between 20 and 50% of tourists traveling to other countries will suffer from traveler’s diarrhea.
+Another fact about Cuba is that even perfectly safe water for the local population may give you traveler’s diarrhea.
+That’s because your stomach is not used to the water’s bacterial makeup.
+According to the Centers for Disease Control (CDC), between 20 and 50% of tourists traveling to other countries will suffer from traveler’s diarrhea.

 Say no thanks to stomach aches!